Ghost Building

-The Ghost Building in Denver, Colorado, United States is literally a ghost of its former self.
-Originally built at 15th and Glenarm Streets in 1889 for real estate developer Allen M. Ghost by architect William A. Lang, better known for designing the Molly Brown House.
-When this building, listed in the National Register of Historic Places #78000847, was threatened with demolition in the 1970s, a Denver architect Brian T. Congleton proposed disassembling the facade and reassembling it elsewhere.
+The Ghost Building is a building in Denver, Colorado, United States, that is a reconstruction of an earlier historic building.
+It was originally built at 15th and Glenarm Streets in 1889 for real estate developer Allen M. Ghost by architect William A. Lang, better known for designing the Molly Brown House.
+When this building, listed in the National Register of Historic Places #78000847, was threatened with demolition in the 1970s, Denver architect Brian T. Congleton proposed disassembling the facade and reassembling it elsewhere.

 After nearly a decade in storage, Brown-Schrepferman reassembled this historic building on the corner of 18th and Stout in downtown Denver in 1984.
 The building was reconstructed using the original details and stone facade, around a modern steel structure.
 The current manifestation of the building is not listed in the National Register of Historic Places.